levsero/test_embed/STYLE.md

 ##### Single quotes only

-Always use single quotes for strings
+Always use single quotes for strings.

 ```javascript
 const good = 'foo';